alexklapheke/alexklapheke.github.io/blog/irv.md

-Of course, complaints about implementing the algorithm itself are patently unfounded---it can be done in just a few lines of code, and has linear complexity in both the number of voters and the number of candidates.
+Of course, complaints about implementing the algorithm itself are patently unfounded---it can be done in just a few lines of code, and has linear time complexity in both the number of voters and the number of candidates.

 ``` {.haskell}